connoisseures/environmentSetting/README.md

 Or you can manually install the required libraries (see the contents of the environemnt*.yml files) using pip.

-## Installation
+## Issue on Installation

-# error when installing TensorFlow
+error when installing TensorFlow
 ImportError: /lib64/libc.so.6: version `GLIBC_2.XX' not found
 https://blog.csdn.net/ChenVast/article/details/79103288